thunderbird/webext-docs/compose.rst

       :type: (boolean)
       :annotation: -- [Added in TB 102]

-      Wether or not the vCard of the used identity will be attached to the message during send.
+      Whether or not the vCard of the used identity will be attached to the message during send.
 Note: If the value has not been modified, selecting a different identity will load the default value of the new identity.

    .. api-member::